1. What is Education Abroad?

 8. What do I do first, if I want to find out more about study abroad?

-Check out the Information and Guidelines for Applicants, it’s all here!
+Check out the getting started page, it’s all here!

 9. Whom may I see in EMS about my interest in study abroad?